 Current UMass students

 Students transferring from another major or Exploratory Track should plan to attend a major information session run by our peer advisors.
-Information sessions for the Spring, 2019 semester will be held at 358 N. Pleasant Street, first floor conference room, on the following days:
+In accordance with UMass' COVID-19 response and reopening plan, Introduction to the Major sessions will be held via zoom.
+Please email email@example.com for more information.

 After attending the session, students will be contacted by our undergraduate advising team to answer additional questions and/or help them declare the major.